 29. Production was nearly canceled on the Spitfire after 310 aircraft were contracted.
 Production rates were way off schedule and the Air Ministry made plans to cancel the Spitfire not long after it began, but Supermarine managed to convince them otherwise.

-28. England’s Minister of Aircraft Production Lord Beaverbrook forced his way into controlling the production of Spitfires at Castle Bromwich – the main production site.
+28. Here one of our fast facts about Supermarine Spitfires.
+England’s Minister of Aircraft Production Lord Beaverbrook forced his way into controlling the production of Spitfires at Castle Bromwich – the main production site.
 In April of 1940, Castle Bromwich had not yet built a single plane although they promised 60 by this time, which prompted the Air Ministry to take production out of the hands of Supermarine’s contractor, Morris Motors.

 27. German Luftwaffe aircraft, while executing a day raid, bombed a Spitfire experimental factory in Newbury.
 However, they missed their target and hit a school that was nearby.